Cultural Visits and Activities

 Continuing at Sciences Po presentation: Are you interested in continuing your studies at Sciences Po?
 Learn more about the different master’s degrees offered at Sciences Po and get your questions answered by a representative from Sciences Po’s International Office.

-Weekend visit to Claude Monet’s Gardens at Giverny: Claude Monet is one of French impressionism’s most famous painters.
-This day trip, held on Sunday in June and Saturday in July, will take students to his world-famous garden, outside of Paris – the place where he painted the waterlilies and so much more!
+Visit to Claude Monet’s Gardens at Giverny: Claude Monet is one of French impressionism’s most famous painters.
+This day trip will take students to his world-famous garden, outside of Paris – the place where he painted the waterlilies and so much more!
+A visit to the Musée des Impressionnismes at Giverny is also included.